Climate Action

 Industry News

-The CPUC is exploring how to enable widespread demand flexibility through dynamic rates.
+The CPUC recently adopted guidelines for California’s Investor Owned Utilities (IOUs) to submit demand flexibility rate design proposals or “dynamic rate proposals”.
 “Demand” is how much electricity is being used at any given time.
-“Dynamic rates” are a way of charging different prices at hourly intervals to reflect the time-varying cost of...
+“Dynamic rates” are a way of...

 Incorporating Distributed Energy Resources (DERs) for a High DER Grid Future